Combinatorial modifications of Reeb graphs and the realization problem: Combinatorial modifications of Reeb graphs

 By the above lemma $\reeb{M}$ can be attained by simple Morse functions with one minimum and maximum.
 By Lemma \ref{lemma:number_of_cycles_Delta_3} for such a function $f\colon M \to \R$ we have $\beta_1(\reeb{f}) = \frac{\Delta_3(f)}{2}$, where $\Delta_3(f)$ is the number of vertices of degree $3$ in $\reeb{f}$.
 Therefore

-\begin{definition}[{cf. \cite[Definiotion 1.3]{Fabio-Landi}, \cite{Kudryavtseva}}] The graph shown in Figure \ref{figure:canonical_form}~(a) is called \textbf{the canonical graph} (with a given number of cycles).
+\begin{definition}[{cf. \cite[Definition 1.3]{Fabio-Landi}, \cite{Kudryavtseva}}] The graph shown in Figure \ref{figure:canonical_form}~(a) is called \textbf{the canonical graph} (with a given cycle rank).
 A graph is in a \textbf{canonical form} if it is homeomorphic to the canonical graph and the homeomorphism adds vertices of degree $2$ only on non-cyclic edges.

 \end{definition}